TheFlash98/TerasologyDocs/source/developing/entitySystem/commands.rst

 .. note::

-  In such a case, the command method can have a ``final EntityRef`` parameter.
+  In such a case, the command method can have a ``final EntityRef`` parameter with ``@Sender`` annotation.
 This will be populated with the Client entity of the calling player.
+If the annotation is missing the command it will be logged that there is a command using ``final EntityRef`` but does not have the annotation.
+Running such a command will return a ``NullPointerException``.

   .. code-block:: java